yizhao-nu/Irreversibility-in-GRN/README.md

 The file `irr_grn/attr_trans.sh` performs the analysis of the attractor transitions.
 The script invokes the R script `irr_grn/analyze_attractor_transitions.r`.

+The file `irr_grn/analyze_replicates.py` calculates the summary statistics for independent rules ensembles.

 #### Notebooks for generating the figures of the paper.